 ILSI’s activities focus primarily on nutrition and health promotion; food and water safety; risk science and toxicology; and sustainable agriculture and nutrition security.

 ILSI SEA Region initiates and coordinates scientific programs, research, as well as knowledge and information dissemination in Southeast Asia, Australia, New Zealand and the Pacific Islands.
 In Southeast Asia, our activities span across the 10 ASEAN countries of Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Thailand, Singapore and Vietnam.

 ILSI was established in 1978 and is headquartered in Washington, DC, USA.
-The organization carries out its work through a global network of 15 branches across the world, and the ILSI Research Foundation.
+The organization carries out its work through a global network of 10 entities across the world.
 ILSI has specialized consultative status with the Food and Agriculture Organization of the United Nations (FAO).

 ILSI receives funding from industry members, governments, and foundations.